evansbenj/SulaRAD/Specific_commands_peformed.md

 ## Stampy
-THen I used stampy to map some more reads using these bam files as a starting point.
-This was accomplished using this a bash script called `stampy_alignment.sh`
+Then I used stampy to map some more reads using these bam files as a starting point.
+This was accomplished using this a bash script called `stampy_alignment.sh`.
+But before this is executed, we need to load python 2.7 like this (on info):

+`scl enable python27 bash`

 ``` bash
 #!/bin/bash